Meniscus tear: Stretches

 The second way to prevent a meniscus tear is to strengthen and stretch the major leg muscles.
 Those muscles include the hamstrings, quadriceps, and calf muscles.
 One popular exercise used to strengthen the hamstrings is the leg curl.
 It is also important to properly stretch the hamstrings; doing standing toe touches can do this.
 Seated leg extensions strengthen the quadriceps and doing the quadriceps stretch will help loosen the muscles.
 Toe raises are used to strengthen and stretch the calves.

 Adequate muscle mass and strength may also aid in maintaining healthy knees.
 The use of the parallel squat increases much needed stability in the knee if executed properly.
 Execution of the parallel squat will develop the lower body muscles that will strengthen the hips, knees, and ankles.

 Technique

 The last major way to prevent a tear in the meniscus is learning proper technique for the movement that is taking place.
 For the sports involving quick powerful movements it is important to learn how to cut, turn, land from a jump, and stop correctly.
 It is important to take the time out to perfect these techniques when used.
-These three major techniques will significantly prevent and reduce the risk of a meniscus tear.